Dindori, Madhya Pradesh: Demographics

 As of 2011 India census, Dindori had a population of 21,323.
 Males constitute 52% of the population and females 48%.
 Dindori has an average literacy rate of 71%: male literacy is 79% and, female literacy is 62%.
 In Dindori, 13% of the population is under 6 years of age.

 Economy

-There is no industry in Dindori, people are dependent on agriculture, farming is also done in the traditional way with old things, the yield is very less, due to which poverty and unemployment is prevalent here, for the rest part of the year they work on daily wages.most of the youth here are unemployed.
-Big cities are forced to flee.
+There is no industry in Dindori, people are dependent on agriculture, and farming is also done in the traditional way.
+The yield is very small, resulting in high poverty and unemployment.

-Places to visit

-There are various places in and around Dindori with domestic as well as foreign tourism.